nyurashku/OpenAlphaResearch/README.md

 The solution lies in a strategically designed database architecture consisting key tables.
 Each table is engineered to capture and analyze pertinent data, ensuring users are equipped with holistic and up-to-date information to drive investment decisions.

 Platform accessibility is crucial to TradeGenius' success.
 To achieve widespread reach, TradeGenius will operate under a subscription-based model, an approach that aligns with our vision to 'democratize' access to high-quality financial research.
-This model not only ensures inclusivity but also underscores our commitment to making impactful contributions to the democratization of financial knowledge.
+This model not only ensures inclusivity but also highlights our commitment to making impactful contributions to the democratization of financial knowledge.

 ## Business Goals (About Us)